 a.
 Endowment plans that provide a lump sum of money, for example, $100,000 at age 50.
 You can invest in a few endowment plans that have different maturity dates.

 b.
 Annuity plans that provide income for a limited number of years, for example over 10 years.

 c.
 Investment portfolios that allow you to draw down without penalties.

-The options that work for person A may not necessarily work for person B. Each individual is unique with different circumstance and special requirements.
-The key is to ensure that money is readily available when you need it, and intentionally build this flexibility into your financial plan well in advance.
+The options that work for person A may not necessarily work for person B. Each individual is unique with different circumstances and special requirements.
+The key is to ensure that money is readily available when you need it, and that this requirement is built into your financial plan well in advance.